ThomasPe/App-Development-Platforms-Languages-Frameworks/README.md

 App Development: An Interactive Visualization Of Platforms, Languages & Frameworks
 ================

+<a href="http://thomaspe.github.io/App-Development-Platforms-Languages-Frameworks/">View the interactive chart of how platforms, languages and frameworks work together in the app development world.</a>

 The data must be a matrix of dependencies.
 Link Platforms, Languages and Frameworks that work together.

     var data = {